johnsosoka/ifpa-api-python/docs/getting-started/installation.md

 which python3
 python3 --version

-# Check if SDK is installed
+# Check if package is installed
-pip list | grep ifpa-sdk
+pip list | grep ifpa-api
 ```

 ### Import Errors